-Affinity is Enabled Honors the user-selected primary and secondary hubs (enterprise hubs and provider hubs).
+When Primary/Secondary Hub Affinity is Enabled When Primary/Secondary Hub Affinity is Disabled Honors the user-selected primary and secondary hubs (enterprise hubs and provider hubs).
 Ensures that traffic is forwarded over the primary hub as long as the primary hub is active.
 Prefers enterprise hubs over provider hubs.
-Prefers the enterprise hub with the lowest router-ID when routes via two enterprise hub with the lowest router-ID when routes via two enterprise hubs is the same.
-Prefers the provider hub with the lowest router-ID when the cost of the private of o reach the the same the routes the routes the cost of he cost of e hub traffic s.
+Prefers the shortest path (the one with lesser hop count) to reach the remote destination.
+Treats the user-selected primary and secondary hubs with the same preference.
+Prefers the route via the enterprise hub when the cost of the routes via the enterprise hub and the provider hub is the same.
+Prefers the enterprise hub with the lowest router-ID when the cost of routes via two enterprise hubs is the same.
+Prefers the provider hub when the route via the enterprise hub is costlier or unavailable.
+Prefers the provider hub with the lowest router-ID when the cost of routes via two provider hub is the same.
+Considers any non-parent enterprise hub (a third enterprise hub which a branch site device connects to via DVPN) for the traffic between the branch site and all other possible destinations.